gclayburg/visualSyncSDK/readme.md

 ```

 ## Loading users via REST
-At this point, the server is running, but there are no users loaded.
+At this point, the tomcat server is running with an empty MongoDB database.

 With the server running in one command window, start another command window and execute this gradle command: